MANUAL - ORGANISING HARVEST DAY

 • The local shop: rope, scissors and markers you may already have in your house or you can find in any regular shop.

-Once volunteers sign up, they will receive all the information you have filled in, to be as complete as possible.
-Finally, in the event, you can see a list of all volunteers who signed up.
-You will also find their contact details here.
-Through the Tree Planner, you can also send volunteers a message with updates, or start a conversation in the chat that is automatically formed with all volunteers from your event.
+Once volunteers sign up, they will receive all the information you have provided, ensuring they are fully informed.
+Finally, in the event, you can view a list of all registered volunteers, along with their contact details.
+The Tree Planner also allows you to send updates to volunteers or initiate a chat that automatically includes all event volunteers.

 Create a buzz: recruit volunteers for your harvest day!